I recently wrote about having lived on the road for 7 years. But here’s how it came about and how I made it happen…

 I did the sums and realized the monthly income from a London rental was the equivalent of about 6-months’ rent in Bogota.
 My flat was suddenly worth more with me not in it.

 I shoved 4 boxes of sentimental bits and pieces in my Dads loft.
-I restricted clothes ownership to just the one (large) suitcase.
+I restricted clothes ownership to just one (large) suitcase.
 And that was that.
 The rest was gone.
-I gave stuff away, dropped boxes off at charity shops, ebay’d, dumped and returned.
+I gave stuff away, dropped boxes off at charity shops and eBay, and dumped and returned.
 How long did it take me to rid myself of 40 years’ worth of stuff?
 One week.

-Yeah there was some worthy, philosophical thinking going on too: that perhaps we shouldn’t be grounded to just the one place because of the things we choose to fill it with.
-That we shouldn’t be accountable to inanimate objects that will probably end up in a skip or being sold at some point during their transient life through your decedents lives.
+Yeah, there was some worthy, philosophical thinking going on too: that perhaps we shouldn’t be grounded in just one place because of the things we choose to fill it with.
+That we shouldn’t be accountable to inanimate objects that will probably end up in a skip or being sold at some point during their transient life through your decedent’s lives.
 That there might be some real tangible relief in being freed from worrying about stuff, looking after stuff, insuring stuff, cleaning damn STUFF.

-But back in practical reality land, the real reason it had to go was because I couldn’t rent the place out unless it was empty.
+But back in practical reality land, the real reason it had to go was that I couldn’t rent the place out unless it was empty.
 And I sure as hell wasn’t taking it with me or going to pay for expensive storage.
-Job done though, boy did it feel good.
+Job done, though; boy, did it feel good.
 And yeah, it was freeing, liberating and strangely exciting.

-All I now own is a lap-top, work ephemera, toiletries, two lipsticks (not really sure I need both) a good old-fashioned Moleskin diary, a bunch of notebooks, a pen, a copy of James Joyce’s Ulysses (which I never read), my camera and only clothes that I actually wear and / or need.
+All I now own is a lap-top, work ephemera, toiletries, two lipsticks (not really sure I need both), a good old-fashioned Moleskin diary, a bunch of notebooks, a pen, a copy of James Joyce’s Ulysses (which I never read), my camera and only clothes that I actually wear and/or need.
 I’d probably owned about 100 outfits but only ever wore about 10 of them.
-I don’t think I even know 100 people never mind need a different outfit for each time I see them.
+I don’t think I even know 100 people; never mind need a different outfit each time I see them.

 You really don’t need many clothes.
-If you can master the art of layering, a small amount of gear can easy get you from summer to winter.
+If you can master the art of layering, a small amount of gear can easily get you from summer to winter.
 When it gets cold, you just start wearing all of it in one go.
-At the end of the season the winter coat gets left at my Mums to be replaced by the summer one.
-It’s a strict ONE of everything; ONE white t-shirt, ONE pair of dark jeans, ONE pair of light jeans, and so on.
-I own four pairs of shoes; one for every occasion.
+At the end of the season, the winter coat gets left at my Mums to be replaced by the summer one.
+It’s a strict ONE of everything; ONE white T-shirt, ONE pair of dark jeans, ONE pair of light jeans, and so on.
+I own four pairs of shoes, one for every occasion.
 And there really are only four occasions: hot, cold, flip-flops and fancy.
 It’s a strict one-in, one-out suitcase policy.
-When the white t-shirt is dead then – and only then – do I buy a new one.
+When the white T-shirt is dead, then – and only then – do I buy a new one.
 Don’t get me started on socks, though.
-They were, and always will be a right pain.
-I’m forever washing socks in a sink somewhere in the world and they take forever to dry.
+They were and always will be a right pain.
+I’m forever washing socks in a sink somewhere in the world, and they take forever to dry.

 And that’s pretty much it.
-Me and the efficient suitcase have plotted-up in over 100 Airbnb homes across 70 cities in seven years.
+I and the efficient suitcase have plotted over 100 Airbnb homes across 70 cities in seven years.
 I plug in, switch to Wi-Fi (usually called something like InhaleSatan) and crack on with life and work pretty much in the same way as I had before, albeit with a different view from the window.
-In 2014, I added a bolt hole in Switzerland and in 2017 I chucked out the long-term tenant in my London place and replaced them with Airbnb guests so that I could spend the occasional night in London, catching-up with friends that by now, I hadn’t seen in a really long time.
+In 2014, I added a bolt-hole in Switzerland, and in 2017 I chucked out the long-term tenant in my London place and replaced them with Airbnb guests so that I could spend the occasional night in London, catching up with friends who, by now, I hadn’t seen in a really long time.